masonasons/Unspoken/README.md

 This is a version of Unspoken that works with Python 3 versions of NVDA and uses Synthizer.
 It works, however be warned of the following:

-* NVDA will not start a lot of the time, not sure why yet.
+* NVDA may not start a lot of the time, not sure why yet.
+I think the last commit may have fixed this, though.
-* the event_becomeNavigatorObject was throwing errors, so disabled for now.
-This means that browse mode doesn't play sounds.